npisciotti1/ap-testing-instructions/README.md

 ### To Submit:
 - Upload your three files to a github repo where we can pull it down and run locally.
 - Please make sure you've got some documentation explaining your process and why you did things.
 Feel free to use jQuery or a similar framework to help you make the GET requests.
 - Log your answers to the console so we can see that you're consuming the endpoint properly.
-(There should be two differnt answers, one for each challenge.
+(There should be two different answers, one for each challenge.
 Just log the response of the endpoint)

 - GOOD LUCK!